Sustainable Factory (Procurement and Production Initiatives)

 Subsidies: Subsidy support was received from the Energy Use Rationalization Business Support Program, in recognition of the high energy savings of the installed equipment.

 At this site, the company has continued to install energy-saving equipment, streamlined product manufacturing processes.
-The operation of this system is positioned as the core of the energy saving and CO2 emissions reduction plan in the Medium-Term Environmental Plan 2019.
+The operation of this system is positioned as the core of the energy saving and CO2 emissions reduction plan.

 TOPIC: New Environmentally Friendly Research Building SKT